-Babies are notorious for making fists, and for putting those fists in their mouths — two things that aren’t compatible with trying to stamp a handprint.
-But stamping his print while he's asleep can prevent him from rolling into the paint or splashing it everywhere.
-Before he falls asleep, get all your supplies ready.
+Babies are known for making fists, and for putting those fists in their mouths — two things that aren’t compatible with trying to stamp a handprint.
+But stamping the print while they’re asleep can prevent them from rolling into the paint or splashing it everywhere.

 What to do: